pyrmont/updates.inqk.net/src/feeds.md

 OK, perhaps 'replete' was overstating it a bit.
 Still, at least I'm not only offering a newsletter.
-That said, there _is_ also a [newsletter][email-wn] for the weeknotes if that's more your thing.
+That said, there _is_ also a [newsletter][email-wn] for the weeknotes if that's more your style.

 [email-wn]: https://buttondown.email/pyrmont